Naomi Campbell, 50, Gets Down On The Sand In String Bikini For Leggy Photos

 The former Empire star also flaunted her toned top half as she rocked a plunging black-and-white zebra-print triangle bikini with strings tied around her back and neck.

-The British model included several other snaps of herself showing off her flexibility on the sand before she lay on her back and propped herself up with her elbows for the final shot.
+The British model included several other snaps of herself showing off her flexibility on the sand before she lay on her back and propped herself up on her elbows for the final shot.
 Naomi got down on a dune and laughed, wearing her long hair down and tilting her head back.
 She accessorized with dark sunglasses, several gold necklaces, and an anklet on her left leg.

-In the caption, she appeared to confirm that she was in Africa by using the hashtag “#NAOMIAFRICA” as told fans that she was exactly where she needs to be alongside two blue hearts.
+In the caption, she appeared to confirm that she was in Africa by using the hashtag “#NAOMIAFRICA” as she told fans that she was exactly where she needs to be alongside two blue heart emoji.

 The comments section was full of sweet messages from her 10 million followers.